Trevbytes/Chickpeas/testing.md

     - A redesign of the filter code would be my ideal solution.
 This bug has been left due to time constraints.
  - Whitespace after an ingredient name causes an internal error when selecting that ingredient from the view recipe page.
     - This error is handled with a Error modal to help inform the user of the issue and get back to the site.
- - Multiple ajax modals appear to be opened when clicking on an ingredient from the view recipe page.
-    - This error could ideally be solved by going through all the ajax modal code, particularly the code used to close the modals.
-This bug has been left due to time constraints.
 ---
 ## Functional Testing
 ---